joey-qytyku/OS-90-fixed/docs/Scheduler.md

+Note: I need to have the ability to delete unused PCBs from memory.
+I suppose if there are none inside a block, the block can be deallocated.

 # Preface

 OS/90 features a fully-preemptible and reentrant kernel.
 The scheduler is the most complex part of OS/90 because of the high degree of DOS compatibility and modern features built on top of it.